 Symptoms usually begin as pimple-like bumps or blisters that turn into cysts and boils.
 Eventually, these wounds may break, weep, and form tunnels under the skin.

 Early medical attention and treatment can help a person prevent scarring and potential infection.

 Peripheral artery disease

-Though rare, serious health complications include:
+Though rare, serious health complications that could be causing armpit pain include:

 - some sexually transmitted infections, especially syphilis

 from a cat scratch or bite

 - fever and night sweats

 - hard lumps in the armpit region or lymph nodes